-Betzamel carried out research at the Neuroimaging Lab at MGH where she conducted statistical analysis on brain images.
+She engaged in research opportunities at the Neuroimaging Lab at Mass General Hospital, where she conducted statistical analysis on brain images.

-While on co-op at Mass Eye and Ear Infirmary, Betzamel learned about audiological conditions and had the opportunity to interact with physicians and patients.
+She had a co-op at Mass Eye and Ear Infirmary, and learned about audiological conditions while interacting with physicians and patients.

-In Senior Capstone, Betzamel researched the relationship between a person’s income, and health status combining her two main academic interests—economics and medicine.
+Betzamel researched the relationship between income and health status for her senior capstone.
+The project combined two academic interests—economics and medicine.